vectordotdev/vector/docs/tutorials/sinks/2_http_sink.md

 ```

 Vector calls the methods in this trait to determine if the event was delivered successfully.
-This is used for metrics and the end to end acknowledgements.
+This is used to emit internal metrics and satisfy end to end acknowledgements.

 # Sink